tanem/express-backbone-boilerplate/README.md

-# Node Carousel
+# Node Backbone Carousel

 A small project I used to figure out how to wire up a simple Node/ExpressJS based dev environment.
+This was used to develop a Backbone MVC based client which communicated with the backend via a RESTful API.

 The app can be started via `./start.sh`.